thanhnguyen2187/code-challenge-99tech/readme.md

 # 99Tech Code Challenge

-This is my take on the hiring challenge by 99Tech.
+This is my take on the hiring challenge from 99Tech.
 I applied for a backend role, and the problems for the role are:

 > - Problem 4: Three ways to sum to n
 > - Problem 5: A Crude Server
 > - Problem 6: Architecture

-Note: I used LLM(s) for proof reading, not for coding nor problem understanding.
+Note: I used LLMs for proofreading only, not for coding or problem understanding.
+All code and solutions are 100% my original work.
-Everything is 100% typed by me at first.

 ## Problem 4